 Many of the definitions of the box head window state that it is designed to maximize ventilation, and the ability to pass through the building was only lagniappe.
 I had always known this type of window as a sliphead window but the definition of sliphead window specifically relates to only the upper sash of a window being allowed to slide upward:

 Sliphead Window:- A window in which the upper part of the sash slides upward through the head of the window frame.

-On the Mississippi Gulf Coast two structures with box head windows both dating from c.1894 that spring to mind are in Long Beach’s W.J.
+On the Mississippi Gulf Coast, two structures with box head windows both dating from c.1894 that spring to mind are in Long Beach’s W.J.
 Quarles House and Pascagoula’s Krebs House.
 Both are interesting case studies into the use of this window type, and the MDAH HRI database has great photos of these houses under rehabilitation.
-The W. J. Quarles house is a side gable two story structure that allows lots of space for a tall lower sash.
-As can be found with many box head window sashes the lower sash with be twice as tall as the upper sash.
+The W. J. Quarles house is a side gable two-story structure that allows lots of space for a tall lower sash.
+As can be found with many box head window sashes the lower sash will be twice as tall as the upper sash.
 The Krebs House is also a side gable structure but it is only one story tall.
-With less clearance in the wall to be able to accommodate a box head window with maximum ventilation, the builder made both sashes the same height and had both sashes raise up into a cavity.
+With less clearance in the wall to be able to accommodate a box head window with maximum ventilation, the builder chose to use sashes that were both the same height and allowed both sashes raise up into a cavity.